 Humans have inhabited the planet only a few million years ago.
 Mosquitoes have killed way more species than humans.
 Humans are just the most vulnerable animal not the deadliest.
 What makes mosquitoes so dangerous?
 They carry devastating diseases.
-The worst is malaria, which kills more than 600,000 people every year; another 200 million cases incapacitate … Continue reading Mosquito, Not Human Is The Deadliest Animal
+The wickedest is malaria, which kills more than 600,000 people every year; another 200 million cases harm … Continue reading Mosquito, Not Human Is the Deadliest Animal

 Diwali is a Hindu festival of lights, which is celebrated every autumn in the northern hemisphere.
 It’s a national festival that is enjoyed by most Indians regardless of faith.
-What is Diwali?
+What’s Diwali?
 It’s one of the most popular festivals of Hinduism, Diwali symbolizes the spiritual victory of light over darkness, good over evil and knowledge over ignorance.
-During the … Continue reading Diwali: The Festival Of Prosperity, Wisdom, And Lights
+During the celebration, … Continue reading Diwali: The Festival of Prosperity, Wisdom, and Lights

 ७०-८०-९० का दशक बड़ा ही रोचक था | केबल टीवी के पहले अख़बार और किताबें ही एक भारतीय का ज्ञान और मनोरंजन का ज़रिया था | हर रेलवे स्टेशन पे व्हीलर की दूकान हर तरह की किताबों का अड्डा था | ये किताबें अपनी सस्ते कागज़, कातिल तस्वीरें, अजब-गजब नाम और सस्ते दामों की वजह … Continue reading लौट आया है हिंदी पल्प फिक्शन

 This year, many parts of India are severely affected by floods.
 But if you observe closely, every year the story is almost the same.
-Across the globe, countries are facing natural calamities; especially flood.
-Flood is an overflow of a huge amount of water covering large areas causing destruction at the places affected.
-Many regions … Continue reading Nature Is Screaming, Are You Listening?
+Across the globe, countries are facing natural calamities; especially floods.
+Flood is an overflow of a huge amount of water covering large areas destroying the places affected.
+Many regions across the … Continue reading Nature Is Screaming, Are You Listening?

-Percy, Pearl, Monaaz, Tinaaz, Zarin, Behram, Khusham, Minoo, Dinaz, Golom, Meher, Shireen, Natasha Delna, Oorvazi, Nainaz, Zubin, Kaizad, Yezdi, Dinyar, Arish and all such names are ringing in my head since morning!
+Percy, Pearl, Monaaz, Tinaaz, Zarin, Behram, Khusham, Minoo, Dinaz, Golom, Meher, Shireen, Natasha, Delna, Oorvazi, Nainaz, Zubin, Kaizad, Yezdi, Dinyar, Arish and all such names are ringing in my head since morning!
 Why?
 Today is Persian new year.
-As I raised my hands to wish my Parsi friends, on social media, I had a better … Continue reading Arey Dikra, Let’s PARSI!
+As I raised my hands to wish my Parsi friends, on social media, I'd a better idea. … Continue reading Arey Dikra, Let’s PARSI!

 A common source of confusion when labeling generations are their age.
 Generational cohorts are defined — loosely — by birth year, not current age.
 The reason is simple — as people age, they change life stages.
 For example, a member of Generation X who turned 18 in 1998 would now be nearly 40.
-In that time, he or she cares about vastly … Continue reading Which Generation Are You?
+At that time, … Continue reading Which Generation Are You?

-A brothel is a horrible place where men can spend a little money for a few minutes of sex, that will scar a woman for a lifetime.
+A brothel isn't just a place but a horrible world where men can spend a little money for a few minutes of sex, which scar a woman for a lifetime.
 For decades, more than one million girls are enslaved in brothels throughout the world.
-They’re enticed, deceived or kidnapped by traffickers and forced to work in … Continue reading Inside a Brothel: The Weeping Tale of a Cursed World
+They’re enticed, deceived, or kidnapped by traffickers and forced to work in … Continue reading Inside a Brothel: The Weeping Tale of a Cursed World

 I was born in 1979.
-I am fortunate to have witnessed several technological breakthroughs in life — color TV, VCR, walkman, cassette players, telephone, pager, desktop computers, mobile phone etc. Then came the 21st century and internet turned it around for us in India.
-As a child, I used to write letters to my penpals across … Continue reading Get Ready For A Tech Revolution called POP
+I'm fortunate to have witnessed several technological breakthroughs in life — color TV, VCR, walkman, cassette players, telephone, pager, desktop computers, mobile phone etc. Then came the 21st century and internet turned it around for us in India.
+As a child, I used to write letters to my penpals across … Continue reading Get Ready for a Tech Revolution called POP

 Ghazal is a form of poetry.
 It’s my favorite and I remember listening to this poetry form since my childhood; thanks to my father.
-A ghazal may be understood as a poetic expression of both the pain of loss or separation and the beauty of love; in spite of that pain.
-But a ghazal has several … Continue reading The Neverending Ghazal Wave Of India
+A ghazal may be understood as a poetic expression of both the pain of loss or separation and the beauty of love; despite that pain.
+But a ghazal has several facets and has … Continue reading The Never-ending Ghazal Wave of India

 HORN OK PLEASE is a phrase commonly painted on commercial vehicles like trucks, in India.
 The purpose of the phrase is to alert a driver of a vehicle approaching from behind to sound the horn in case they wish to overtake.
 But unfortunately, no one knows the real meaning behind it and drivers keep painting it … Continue reading What Does HORN OK PLEASE Mean?

-From the moment I saw this picture on the Twitter account of HH Dalai Lama, I am lost in the world of unlimited joy.
+From the moment I saw this picture on the Twitter account of HH Dalai Lama, I'm lost in the world of unlimited joy.
 This is a classic frame — both masters in one.
-HH is a reservoir of compassion, peace, and unlimited happiness, while Sachin Tendulkar brings a smile, joy, and a sense of pride in … Continue reading Union Of The Masters
+HH is a reservoir of compassion, peace, and unlimited happiness, while Sachin Tendulkar brings a smile, joy, and a sense of pride … Continue reading Union of the Masters

 Ecstasy is often called the love pills because it heightens perceptions of color and sound and supposedly amplifies sensations when one touches or caresses another, particularly during sex.
 Blue Dolphin.
 White Mercedes.
 Green Star.
 Purple Transformer.
 White Rolex.
 These are just some of the names of these pills.
 But these pills often contain hallucinogens, which … Continue reading Never Touch LOVE PILLS Unless You Really Want To Get High

 To my smoker friends, can you pretty please never again throw your cigarette butts on the street or down the drain?
-They are not biodegradable and are one of the biggest items of litter worldwide.
+They aren't biodegradable and are one of the biggest items of litter worldwide.
 Check out LeoNotHappy for more information.

-A date-rape drug also referred to as a predator drug, is any drug that is an incapacitating agent which, when administered to another person, incapacitates the person and renders them vulnerable to a drug-facilitated sexual assault; including rape.
-One of the most common types is those in which a victim consumes a recreational drug such … Continue reading The Case Of The Date-Rape Drug
+A date-rape drug also denoted as a predator drug, is any drug that's a devastating agent which, when administered to another person, disables the person and renders them defenseless to a drug-facilitated sexual assault; including rape.
+One of the most common types is those in which a victim consumes a recreational drug such as alcohol … Continue reading The Case of the Date-Rape Drug

-Recently, there was a horrible incident of a rape in India.
-Rape — physical and mental —have been going around in the world since time immemorial.
+Recently, there was a horrible incident of rape in India.
+Rape — physical and mental — has been going around in the world since time immemorial.
 The whole social media of India is busy ranting about these rapes.
 People are busy blaming the government, rapists, new age, media, society, and even God.
-I am silent.
-I am don’t … Continue reading Rape: The Culture, Blame Game, And Silence
+I'm silent.
+I … Continue reading Rape: The Culture, Blame Game, and Silence

 College life was fun — friends, ocean, lust, fun, music, and a lot of intoxicants.
-And all this was bound by a common thread of a deep thirst of exploration.
+And all this was bound by a common thread of a deep thirst for exploration.
 Back in the 1990s, drugs were sprawling in Mumbai.
 Psychedelic drugs were a rage.
-Although, it was only a privilege for the rich because of the high … Continue reading God Is Not In A Pill
+Although, it was only a privilege for the rich because of … Continue reading God Isn’t In a Pill

 The most damaging phrase in the language is — it’s always been done that way.
-Grace Hopper A group of scientists placed five monkeys in a cage, and in the middle, a ladder with bananas on top.
-Every time a monkey went up the ladder, the scientists soaked the rest of the monkeys with cold water.
-After … Continue reading The 5 MONKEYS AND A LADDER Experiment
+Grace Hopper PS: This blog post isn't my original idea but assorted from various articles from the internet based on a popular psychological research.
+A group of scientists placed five monkeys in a cage, and in the middle, a ladder with … Continue reading The 5 MONKEYS and A LADDER Experiment

 Friends, don’t worry.
 There’s stressful peace in the Mumbai city.
 Everything is fine.
-I am alive.
+I'm alive.
 Everything is fine.
 Only a few people were dead, few got hurt, some public property was burnt, business is on a halt, transportation is closed.
 Everything is fine.
-Today, my city will be closed but the red-light area won’t … Continue reading Mumbai On Fire
+Today, my city will be closed but the red-light area won’t be … Continue reading Mumbai on Fire

 यारों, चिंता ना करो | मुंबई में तनावपूर्ण शांति है | हाल-चाल ठीक-ठाक है, सब कुछ ठीक-ठाक है | मैं जिंदा हूँ और टाइगर भी | हाल-चाल ठीक-ठाक है, सब कुछ ठीक-ठाक है | कुछ माल जला, कुछ लोग मारें, कुछ परेशान हुए, धंदा ठप्प है – बाकी सब ठीक-ठाक है | हाल-चाल ठीक-ठाक है, … Continue reading मुंबई बंद